 - In fact, the theta of a European option can be derived from delta and gamma (p.
-517). - For vega and rho, there is no alternative but to run the binomial tree algorithm twice.
+540). - For vega and rho, there seems no alternative but to run the binomial tree algorithm twice.a aBut see pp. 868ff.

 Extensions of Options Theory